davidcosc/davidos/README.md

 We are going to use LBA.
 LBA splits disk space into 0 to n linear blocks of data.
 A block or sector is 512 bytes in size.
 If our drive contains a bootsector, it is located at logical block address 0.
 The next sector would be LBA 1 and so on.

 Reading sectors from an ATA drive can be done in several ways.
 We are going to use programmed input/output (PIO).
 PIO is a means of data transfer via the host processor.
 The drive does not write data directly to memory (DMA), but "routes" it through the CPU.
 We are going to use the PIO data in command "read sector(s)" specifically.
-To execute this command, we go through the follwoing process.
+To execute this command, we go through the following process.

 ![pio-read](./images/pio-read.png)